onlyjazz/flask-docs/docs/manage_studies.md

 ###Study Metadata
 In study profile there is a **Study Metadata** card.

-In this table you can add/edit/delete free text meta-data strings describing your study.
+In this table customer admin user can add/edit/delete free text meta-data strings describing your study.

 For example, you can use Study MetaData to store the URL of a mobile app.